Ray Allen: 2012–2013: second championship

-2013–2014: Final playing year
+2013–2014: final playing year

 On June 29, 2013, Allen picked up his $3.23 million player option to stay with the Heat through the 2013–14 NBA season.
 During the regular season, Allen played in 73 games, starting 9 of them, averaging 9.6 points and shooting 37 percent from three-point range.
 In the playoffs, Allen scored 19 points on 4–7 three-point shooting in game 4 of the conference semifinals against the Brooklyn Nets.
-Then in Game 3 against the Indiana Pacers in an Eastern Conference Finals rematch, Allen hit four 3-point shots in the fourth quarter and put them up 2–1 in the series.
+Then in Game 3 against the Indiana Pacers in an Eastern Conference finals rematch, Allen hit four 3-point shots in the fourth quarter and put them up 2–1 in the series.
 The Heat won the series in six games to advance to the NBA Finals for the fourth straight year and Allen's second.
 The Heat faced the Spurs again in the 2014 NBA Finals, but they lost the series in five games.

 Retirement

 Allen became a free agent in the 2014 off-season, and after much anticipation of a return at some point during the 2014–15 season, he announced his decision to sit out the season and focus on 2015–16.
 However, he did not end up joining a team.
 In July 2016, Allen began mulling a comeback, and admitted he was "intrigued" by the possibility of competing for another championship.
-The following month, Allen had talks with the Boston Celtics and the Milwaukee Bucks regarding a possible return, but ultimately decided to officially retire from the game on November 1, 2016.
+The following month, Allen had talks with the Boston Celtics and the Milwaukee Bucks regarding a possible return, but ultimately decided to officially retire on November 1, 2016.
 In September 2018, Allen was inducted into the Naismith Memorial Basketball Hall of Fame.
 In February 2019, Allen played in the NBA All-Star Celebrity Game.
 In October 2021, Allen was honored as one of the league's greatest players of all time by being named to the NBA's 75th Anniversary Team.
 He was also named in the top 75 players by The Athletic.